BurkeBlaine1999/Procedurally-Generated-Maze-Game/README.md

 ## Playing the game

 1) Download the [Build File](https://drive.google.com/file/d/1Cj9XqGRRVThX00QirjG52muzaP7VoCjF/view?usp=sharing) from my google Drive.
-3) Run 'Build.exe' to play the game.
+2) Run 'Build.exe' to play the game.
-4) Enjoy!
+3) Enjoy!

+## Controls
+* Use WSAD or the arrow keys to move.
+* Use the scroll wheel to zoom in and out.

 ## Built With